andrewgdotcom/ason/ason.md

 ASON does this by using the C0 information separator characters to impose a hierarchical structure on textual data, and reusing the C0 transmission control characters to convey metatextual information, similar to IPTC-7901.

 ASON is a pure 7-bit ASCII encoding, and is therefore automatically compatible with 8-bit extended-ASCII encodings such as ISO-2022 and UTF-8.
+It can also contain arbitrary data via binary-to-text encoding (e.g. base64, quoted-printable).

 References
 ----------